ISISComputingGroup/ibex_developers_manual/Beckhoff-commissioning.md

 ### IOC setup
 The IOC should be able to talk via ADS at this point but will need setting up in the respective configs.
-- A `MTRCTRL` number will need to be given - this is the normal controller number
+- A `MTRCTRL` number will need to be given - this is the controller number as shown on the table of motors.
 - `Beckhoff_plc_code` should be specified as a macro, this may be removed in future releases, more information on this is available below however it should be set to `1` for instruments running the latest code.
 - Number of axes (`NUM_AXES` macro)
 - the `IP` and `AMSnetID` of the controller